[?] Subscribe To This Site

 Fax: 628-5107

-This Jerusalem hostel is in the Old City, right where the Armenian and Jewish Quarters meet, the perfect place from which to set out on a Jerusalem pilgrimage.
+This Jerusalem hostel is in the Old City, right where the Armenian Quarter and Jewish Quarter meet, the perfect place from which to set out on a Jerusalem pilgrimage.

 The building's foundations date from Crusader times but - don't worry - the rooms are only 200 years old and were recently renovated.
 It offers single and up to four-bed rooms with en suite bathrooms.
 There is a nice common room with a TV and a library, a garden and a great view of the Old City from the roof.
 Breakfast is included with the price of the room.
 Lunch and dinner are also available.